awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-docker-container.md

    docker container ls
    ```

 1. When the component is ready, upload the Docker image archive to an S3 bucket, and add its URI to the component recipe\.
 Then, you can upload the component to AWS IoT Greengrass to deploy to other core devices\.
-For more information, see [Upload components to deploy to your core devicesUpload components to deploy](upload-components.md)\.
+For more information, see [Publish components to deploy to your core devices](publish-components.md)\.

    When you're done, the component recipe should look like the following example\.